-Description of Incident(s) (This description may be used by the perpetrator.
-Please be as descriptive as possible.): the PHA, owner or manager for purposes of evicting [INSERT TEXT LINES HERE] I hereby certify that the information that I have provided is true and correct and I believe that, based on the information I have provided, that I am a victim of domestic violence, dating violence, sexual assault or stalking.
+Description of Incident(s) (This description may be used by the PHA, owner or manager for purposes of evicting the perpetrator.
+Please be as descriptive as possible.): [INSERT TEXT LINES HERE] I hereby certify that the information that I have provided is true and correct and I believe that, based on the information I have provided, that I am a victim of domestic violence, dating violence, sexual assault or stalking.
 I acknowledge that submission of false information is a basis for denial of admission, termination of assistance, or eviction.
-Signature I Executed on (Date)
+Signature Executed on (Date)